-Secure software does not happen by itself.
-It requires consistently applied methodologies across the organization; methodologies that conform to stated policies, objectives, and principles.
-The objective is to produce secure code: Oracle requires that all of development abide by secure coding principles that have been documented and maintained to remain relevant.
+Developing secure software requires consistently applied methodologies across the organization; methodologies that conform to stated policies, objectives, and principles.
+Oracle’s objective is to produce secure code.
+To that end, Oracle requires that all of development abide by secure coding principles that have been documented and maintained to remain relevant.
 Additionally, Oracle has adapted its secure coding principles for use by our consulting and services organizations when they are engaged in producing code on behalf of our customers.

 Oracle Secure Coding Standards are a roadmap and guide for developers in their efforts to produce secure code.
-They discuss general security knowledge areas such as design principles, cryptography and communications security, common vulnerabilities, etc., and provide specific guidance on topics such as data validation, CGI, user management, and more.
+They discuss general security knowledge areas such as design principles, cryptography and communications security, common vulnerabilities, etc., and provide specific guidance on topics such as data validation, Common Gateway Interface, user management, and more.

-All Oracle developers must be familiar with these standards, and apply them when designing and building products.
+All Oracle developers must be familiar with these standards and apply them when designing and building products.
 The coding standards have been developed over a number of years and incorporate best practices as well as lessons learned from continued vulnerability testing by Oracle’s internal product assessment team.
-Oracle ensures that developers are familiar with its coding standards by requiring that they undergo secure coding training.
+Oracle ensures that developers are familiar with its coding standards.
 The Secure Coding Standards are a key component of Oracle Software Security Assurance and adherence to the Standards is assessed and validated throughout the supported life of all Oracle products.